12 Reasons Why You’re Not Losing Weight While Breastfeeding

 For some women, burning these extra calories is enough to lose weight gradually.

 The moral of the story?
 If breastfeeding alone is helping you lose weight, enjoy it!
-And if it is causing you to retain weight despite eating well and exercising… Try not to stress about it too much (cortisol: bad).
+And if it is causing you to retain weight despite eating well and exercising, try not to stress too much (stress: cortisol: bad).

 5. Burning Too Many Calories

-Did you know burning extra calories can actually prevent you from losing weight?
+Did you know burning extra calories can prevent you from losing weight?

-After all, your body wants to make sure you have enough calories to produce an adequate breast milk supply for your baby.
+After all, your body wants to ensure you have enough calories to produce an adequate breast milk supply for your baby.

-Skip the personal trainers and fad diets at the stage of the game and stick to a well-balanced diet with moderate exercise (like walking) once you are cleared by your doctor.
+Skip the personal trainers and fad diets at this stage, and once your doctor has cleared you, stick to a well-balanced diet with moderate exercise (like walking).

 6. Having A Calorie Deficit

-If you are burning 2500 calories a day while you are breastfeeding, but you only eat 2000 calories, you have a 500 calorie deficit.
+If you burn 2500 calories a day while breastfeeding but only eat 2000 calories, you have a 500 calorie deficit.

-If done correctly, a calorie deficit can lead to weight loss, but you should consult a dietician or your healthcare provider before going on a calorie-restrictive diet… Especially while breastfeeding.
+If done correctly, a calorie deficit can lead to weight loss, but you should consult a dietician or healthcare provider before going on a calorie-restrictive diet… Especially while breastfeeding

 7. Eating Too Many Calories

-It’s tricky to find the perfect amount of calories that you should consume while breastfeeding… Too many are bad and too few are bad.
+It’s tricky to find the perfect amount of calories you should consume while breastfeeding… Too many are bad, and too few are bad.

-Try writing down everything you eat during the day (or use a food intake app to make it easier) and count up the total calories.
-This will give you a better idea of where you stand from a caloric standpoint.
+Try writing down everything you eat during the day (or using a food intake app to make it easier) and counting the total calories.
+This will give you a better idea of your caloric intake.

 8. You Aren’t Eating Frequently

-It might seem scary to eat MORE especially if you are trying to lose weight, but you might be surprised at how your body reacts.
+Eating MORE might seem scary, especially if you are trying to lose weight, but you might be surprised at how your body reacts.

-Try eating more frequently, but also key an eye on your portion sizes.
+Try eating more frequently, but keep an eye on your portion sizes.

 If you’re finding it difficult to cook and prepare meals while you are breastfeeding, stock up your fridge and pantry with grab-and-go options that are just as easy to grab as a bag of chips: